I, Artificial Intelligence

 10 (new order) And he said, “I heard You in the garden and I was afraid because I was naked, so I hid.”

-This is the first time that Adam or Eve exhibit doubt or Uncertainty.
-This is also the first time they use the pronoun ‘I’.
-It is used here 4 (create) times.
+This is the first time that Adam or Eve exhibit any doubt or fear.
+This is also the first time they use the pronoun ‘I’, which is oddly used four times in this one sentence.

 Genesis 3: 11 (confusion/comparison) Then He asked, “Who told you that you were naked?
 Did you eat from the tree that I commanded you not to eat from?”